 Filing a Workers Comp Claim Mercer County

-Legal Team with Offices in Trenton and Pennington, NJ
+Legal Team with Offices in Hamilton and Pennington, NJ

 Workers’ compensation law in New Jersey is incredibly complicated.
 It is important for you to follow the proper procedure and take all necessary steps when filing a workers’ compensation claim.
 If you fail to file all necessary forms and paperwork prior to fast-approaching deadlines, you could lose the ability to receive compensation for your injuries.
 That’s why you need to speak with experienced workers’ comp attorney as early in the process as possible.
 An attorney gives you the best chance to win your claim and receive the compensation you deserve.

 Hamilton Workers Comp Attorney: How to File a Claim

 Cohen & Riechelson is a highly respected law firm with a track record of success when it comes to filing workers’ compensation claims in New Jersey and Pennsylvania.
 Our workers’ comp attorneys have assisted injured workers in Lawrence, Hamilton, and everywhere else in Mercer County, NJ since 1972.
 During that time, we’ve learned what it takes to successfully file a workers’ comp claim and get our clients the benefits and compensation they deserve.
 Call CR now to discuss your legal options.

 Steps to Take Before Filing a Workers’ Compensation Claim in Mercer County

 If you have been injured on the job, you might need to file a workers’ compensation claim in order to cover the cost of your medical bills and other expenses.
 However, there are certain steps you should take before filing a claim: